metzmitchell/rowan-remodeler-playbook/Playbooks/Archive/Custom-Builders/Simple- Marketing for Custom Home Builders.md

 last_updated: 2025-09-28T14:37:00
 ---

-# Marketing for Custom Home Builders
+# Marketing for Design-Build Remodelers
 ## Overview

-This document provides specialized marketing insights for custom home builders who already have marketing fundamentals in place (website, branding, local SEO, referrals) and focuses on the unique, industry-specific ways to go from good to great in the luxury custom home market. high-value emotional purchases, long sales cycles, and limited qualified prospects.
+This document provides specialized marketing insights for design-build remodelers who already have marketing fundamentals in place (website, branding, local SEO, referrals) and focuses on the unique, industry-specific ways to go from good to great in the luxury custom home market. high-value emotional purchases, long sales cycles, and limited qualified prospects.

-The unique strategies for marketing as a custom builder that you won’t find in general marketing knowledge.
+The unique strategies for marketing as a Design-Build Remodeler that you won’t find in general marketing knowledge.

 ## It's a Branding Problem

-- Custom home building allows you to work with fewer clients, build awe-inspiring homes, and reduce operational bloat.
+- Design-Build Remodeling allows you to work with fewer clients, build awe-inspiring homes, and reduce operational bloat.
 - This is often a branding problem, unlike production homes, which are more about specs and pricing
-- People choose custom builders they connect with and trust
+- People choose Design-Build Remodeler they connect with and trust
 - Define and communicate your values
 - Represent your company with the same care and beauty as your homes - on your website, your design studio, your social media, your construction sites, your vehicles, everywhere they might see